-Variable mapping allows you to export batch PDFs in an efficient manner.
+If a Report in Jedox Web utilizes variables, you can map the variables to Jedox database dimensions, subsets, or constant lists in the “Reports” panel.
+Variable mapping allows you to create several virtual instances of a report.
+An end user of the “Reports” panel would see several copies of a single Report (one for each value of the subset or list to which a variable is mapped).
+Variable mapping also allows you to create Batch PDF exports of Reports in an efficient manner.
 If you use reports with comboboxes, assigning variables to the combobox allows you to use the same item later, in other reports, and not only in the current spreadsheet.
 To map variables, you must first have them defined in your report.
 For more details on how to define variables, see Working with Named Ranges and Variables.

 To map variables, open your report in Design View.
 In the Variable mapping tab, you can see all the variables that you created in the report.
 At this point, the variables are not mapped.